-- All Title IX personnel including the Coordinators, investigators, decision-makers and the Appeals Officer must be free of conflict of interest or bias for or against a complainant or respondent.
-If any party has a concern about conflict of interest or bias on the part of any Title IX personnel, that individual should report the concern to the Associate Dean for Student Affairs. - All Title IX personnel must be appropriately trained in regard to Title IX policies and regulations. - All Title IX personnel will assume the innocence of the alleged respondent untila Determination of Responsibility is made. - The decision-making panel will use the preponderance of evidence standard in determining responsibility for formal complaints involving students or employees, which means the decision maker must determine whether there is evidence to indicate a policy violation is "more likely than not" or more than 50% likely.

-- All parties to the complaint may present witnesses and other evidence.
+- All Title IX personnel including the coordinators, investigators, decision-makers and the Appeals Officer must be free of conflict of interest or bias for or against a complainant or respondent.
+If any party has a concern about conflict of interest or bias on the part of any Title IX personnel, that individual should report the concern to the Director, Office of Institutional Research, Planning and Effectiveness. - All Title IX personnel must be appropriately trained in regard to Title IX policies and regulations.
+See Section 14. - All Title IX personnel will assume the innocence of the alleged respondent until a Determination of Responsibility is made. - The hearing officer will use the preponderance of evidence standard in determining responsibility for formal complaints involving students or employees, which means the decision maker must determine whether there is evidence to indicate a policy violation is "more likely than not" or more than 50% likely. - All parties to the complaint may present witnesses and other evidence.
 Each party must have meaningful access to any information that will be used during the live hearing, including the investigative report.
-The parties will have the opportunity to respond in writing to the investigative report in advance of the determination of responsibility. - In cases where a respondent is found responsible, complainants will be treated equitably through the application of appropriate remedies implemented to maintain the complainant's equal access to GCSOM educational programs and activities. - All respondents will be treated equitably during the investigation and live hearing phase inthat no disciplinary sanctions will be imposed prior to the completion of the grievance process, with the exception of an emergency removal as described in Section 7(B). - All evidence, inculpatory and exculpatory, must be evaluated objectively by the decision-making panel. - The decision-making panel will not make credibility determinations based on a person's status as complainant, respondent or witness. - The decision-making panel will not consider the prior sexual behavior of the complainant unless that behavior is offered to prove that someone other than the respondent committed the alleged misconduct or if it is offered to prove consent.
+The parties will have the opportunity to respond in writing to the investigative report in advance of the determination of responsibility. - In cases where a respondent is found responsible, complainants will be treated equitably through the application of appropriate remedies implemented to maintain the complainant's equal access to GCSOM educational programs and activities. - All respondents will be treated equitably during the investigation and live hearing phase in that no disciplinary sanctions will be imposed prior to the completion of the grievance process, with the exception of an emergency removal as described in Section 7(B). - All evidence, inculpatory and exculpatory, must be evaluated objectively by the hearing officer. - The hearing officer will not make credibility determinations based on a person's status as complainant, respondent or witness.

+The hearing officer will not consider the prior sexual behavior of the complainant unless that behavior is offered to prove that someone other than the respondent committed the alleged misconduct or if it is offered to prove consent.